Skip to main content

 • Email routing

-• Webpages that are not worth being indexed by search engines
+• Webpages that are not worth indexing by search engines

-Part of the Deep Web is the darknet, a network overlaid on the web.
-The darknet is made up of nodes of peer-to-peer (or friend-to-friend) networks and privacy networks.
-Peer-to-peer networks are where raw data for scientific research is stored and shared among scientists, for example.
+The darknet is part of the deep web, a network overlaid on the web.
+The darknet comprises nodes of peer-to-peer (or friend-to-friend) networks and privacy networks.
+Scientists, for example, store and share raw data for scientific research in peer-to-peer networks.

-Privacy networks form the Dark Web.
-This is where encryption from Tor, I2P, Freenet, and DN42 are used.
+Privacy networks form the dark web.
+These networks use encryption from Tor, I2P, Freenet (now called Hyphanet), and DN42.
 This is where the anonymity of a Tor network enables black markets, drug deals, and cyberattacks.

 Examples of Dark Web Crimes

-Because of the anonymous nature of the Dark Web, investigators have their work cut out for them.
-One of the main ways to catch criminals is by going undercover online.
-Online presence overlaps with real life when law enforcement posing as sellers obtain the buyer's mailing address.
+Because of the anonymous nature of the dark web, investigators have their work cut out for them.
+One of the main ways they catch criminals is by going undercover online.
+The criminals' web presence overlaps with real life when law enforcement officers posing as sellers obtain a buyer's mailing address.

 The target of an investigation may slip up and reveal personally identifying information.
-That mistake allowed U.S. government takedown of Rich Ulbricht.
-An Internal Revenue Service investigator found an incriminating comment along with his email address.
+That mistake allowed the U.S. government to take Ross Ulbricht.
+An Internal Revenue Service investigator found an incriminating comment and his email address.
 This information eventually led to his arrest.
+He was convicted of a range of crimes and sentenced to life in prison without parole.

-Ultimately, investigation and prosecution of Dark Web crimes remain a game of cat-and-mouse between cybercriminals and cybersecurity.
+Ultimately, the investigation and prosecution of dark web crimes remain a cat-and-mouse game between cybercriminals and cybersecurity.

 Questions About Dark Web Crimes?
 Protect Yourself by Contacting a Criminal Defense Attorney Today

 Everyone has a right to legal counsel.
-An attorney experienced in cybercrime, who understands both the law and the technology, can provide a strong defense.
+An attorney experienced in cybercrime understands the law and the technology and can provide a strong defense.
 Get legal help by contacting a skilled criminal defense attorney near you.

 Was this helpful?